NicolasDerumigny/mx-puppet-discord/README.md

 ### Friends management

 **IMPORTANT!
-This is a USER-token ONLY feature, and as such against discords TOS.
-When developing this test-accounts got softlocked, USE AT YOUR OWN RISK!**
+This is a USER-token ONLY feature, when developing this test-accounts got softlocked, USE AT YOUR OWN RISK!**

 You first need to enable friends management with `enablefriendsmanagement <puppetId>`.